dgraph-io/charts/PUBLISH.md

 ### Create or Append the Helm chart repository index

-Before we create the index file, we will checkout to `gh-pages` branch and pull latest changes from remote GitHub repository to verify the creation of new tag.
+Before we create the index file, we will check out to the `gh-pages` branch and pull the latest changes from the remote GitHub repository to verify the creation of a new tag.

 ```bash
 $ git checkout gh-pages